Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/gen-ai-node.md

     * **Custom Name**: Enter an appropriate name for the node.

-    * **Select Model**: Select a model from the list of configured models.
-(For more information on models, see Model Studio.)
+    * **Select Model**: Select a model from the list of configured models (For more information on models, see Model Studio).

     * **System Prompt**: Enter the System Prompt for your use case.
     For example, “Generate a summary of the transcription of a conversation in a maximum of 5 lines without returning any special characters.”